-How to Defend a Civil Lawsuitteam
+How To Defend a Civil Lawsuitachkarlaw-admin

 A civil lawsuit is the legal process for resolving a civil dispute between private parties using the traditional court system.
 The subject matter of the dispute could be a personal injury claim, a claim for breach of contract, a landlord and tenant dispute, a workplace dispute, and much more.
 Prior to defending a lawsuit, you should speak to a litigation lawyer.
 A lawyer knows and understands the law along with the litigation process, therefore can assist you in all stages of the civil dispute.